Team-On-My-Watch/On-My-Watch-BE/README.md

 ### Unfollow a User
 > /api/follows/<int:pk>/delete
 - Method: DELETE
-- The pk in the URL above refers to the pk number for the following relationship you wish to delete.
+- The pk in the URL above refers to the id number of the following relationship you wish to delete.
 - Response: 204_NO_CONTENT

 ### List of Followers